-The full Flow can be found below.
-You can automatically create this by the Flow Template named Archive email attachments in PDF format to OneDrive.
-Once you have this template, you need to specifically fill out the following:
+The full flow can be found further down.
+You can automatically create this using the Archive email attachments in PDF format to OneDrive flow template.

-- Save to OneDrive – Folder path: Specify the path in OneDrive where the converted attachments will be written to.
+- Save to OneDrive > Folder path — Specify the path in OneDrive where the converted attachments will be written to.

-One of the tricks we use in this example is changing the default ‘Fail on error’ option in the Muhimbi Workflow actions from Yes to No. As a result, the Flow will not fail if an unsupported or broken attachment type is encountered.
-By evaluating the Result Code we can decide if the operation was successful and write the PDF to OneDrive.
-For more details about this concept see the Error handling section in our Core Concepts knowledge base article.
+One of the tricks in this example is changing the default Fail on error option in the Muhimbi workflow actions from Yes to No. As a result, the flow won’t fail if an unsupported or broken attachment type is encountered.
+By evaluating the Result code, you can decide if the operation was successful and write the PDF to OneDrive.
+For more details about this concept, refer to the Error Handling section in our core concepts Knowledge Base article.